keboola/developers-docs/extend/generic-extractor/config/index.md

 ---
-title: Generic Extractor Configuration
+title: Extraction Configuration
-permalink: /extend/generic-extractor/config/
+permalink: /extend/generic-extractor/configuration/config/
 ---

 * TOC
 {:toc}

-The `config` section describes the configuration of the extraction.
-This incudes mainly API endpoints, properties of HTTP requests and mapping between source JSON and target CSV.
+The **actual extraction** is described in the `config` section of Generic Extractor configuration, including properties of HTTP requests, and mapping between source JSON and target CSV.
-The `config` section is one of the two main parts
-(the second part is [`api`](/extend/generic-extractor/api/) of the Generic Extractor configuration.

-A sample API configuration can look like this:
+A sample `config` configuration can look like this:

 {% highlight json %}
 {